AlexandreFenyo/net-monitor/README.md

 ## Windows + Eclipse

-Install a recent JDK, install Eclipse Neon.3 or higher,
+Install a recent JDK (1.8.x or higher), install Eclipse (Neon.3 or higher),

 # Support